Truvada can cause serious, life-threatening side effects. These include lactic acidosis (buildup of lactic acid in the blood) and liver problems.

 Take Truvada with or without food at the same time each day.

-If you take too much Truvada, contact your local poison control center (1-800-222-1222) or go to the nearest hospital emergency room right away.
+If you take too much Truvada, contact your health care provider or local poison control center (1-800-222-1222) right away or go to the nearest hospital emergency room.

 For more information on how to take Truvada, see the FDA drug label from DailyMed.
 (DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)